 - Irreversibility.
 A decentralized blockchain validates information and produces a nearly irreversible record of transactions, for example, in Bitcoin.
 Once bitcoins are moved and the transaction has been validated, it’s recorded permanently.

 - Security.
 Blockchain offers security in a variety of ways.
 For example, its irreversibility leads to security for transactions.
-The redundancy of the network means transactions are validated repeatedly.
 And if information is altered, the blockchain identifies that it has been altered.

 - Transparency.
 Blockchain allows transactions in a cryptocurrency, for example, to be displayed in a public ledger, even if the accounts owning a given currency remain anonymous or semi-anonymous.